 Private investment funds under management have grown over the past 25 years into a several trillion-dollar industry in the United States.
-In a leaked Federal Bureau of Investigation (FBI) unclassified but sensitive bulletin, the FBI concludes, with high confidence, that threat actors (both financially motivated criminals and foreign adversaries) are using the private placement of funds, including investments offered by private equity (PE) firms and hedge funds, to circumvent the anti-money laundering (AML) programs of other financial institutions and launder money.
+In a leaked Federal Bureau of Investigation (FBI) unclassified but sensitive bulletin, the FBI concludes, with high confidence, that threat actors (both financially motivated criminals and foreign adversaries) are using the private placement of funds, including investments offered by private equity (PE) firms and hedge funds, to circumvent the anti-money laundering (AML) programmes of other financial institutions and launder money.
 In making this assertion, the FBI advocates for greater regulatory scrutiny of private investment funds.

 While not unique to private equity and hedge funds, certain characteristics of these funds may expose them to higher money laundering risk.
 These include the customer base, often composed of wealthy individuals, including politically exposed persons (PEPs); close relationship between wealth managers and investors, akin to relationships seen in private banking; the use of shell companies and trusts for investment purposes; and investment structures which may include multiple accounts in different jurisdictions, including secrecy and tax havens, with funds moving through a concentration account.

-Despite a couple of false starts and concerns expressed by other regulatory bodies across the globe and the media for years, the U.S. Department of the Treasury has never exercised its full authority under the USA PATRIOT Act to impose AML program requirements on these investment vehicles.
-In its 2018 Mutual Evaluation Report of the U.S., the Financial Action Task Force (FATF) characterized the lack of anti-money laundering requirements for investment advisers, such as those that manage hedge funds and private equity funds, as one of the most significant gaps in the U.S.’s AML regime.
+Despite a couple of false starts and concerns expressed by other regulatory bodies across the globe and the media for years, the U.S. Department of the Treasury has never exercised its full authority under the USA PATRIOT Act to impose AML programme requirements on these investment vehicles.
+In its 2018 Mutual Evaluation Report of the U.S., the Financial Action Task Force (FATF) characterised the lack of anti-money laundering requirements for investment advisers, such as those that manage hedge funds and private equity funds, as one of the most significant gaps in the U.S.’s AML regime.

-The FBI bulletin specifically highlights the fact that hedge funds and private equity firms may receive funds from entities registered in nations that make it easy to mask the true, underlying beneficial owners and cites as examples a number of cases where hedge funds and private equity firms have been used to facilitate transactions in support of fraud, transnational organized crime and sanctions evasion, including the following:
+The FBI bulletin specifically highlights the fact that hedge funds and private equity firms may receive funds from entities registered in nations that make it easy to mask the true, underlying beneficial owners and cites as examples a number of cases where hedge funds and private equity firms have been used to facilitate transactions in support of fraud, transnational organised crime and sanctions evasion, including the following:

 - A representative of a New York- and London-based hedge fund proposed investing in private placement funds and planned to use a series of shell corporations to purchase and sell prohibited items from sanctioned countries to the United States.
 The proposed hedge fund was to have operated entities registered in Luxembourg and Guernsey to evade regulatory requirements when transacting with sanctioned companies, according to those in the know.